Connan Mockasin: Discography

+Personal life

+Mockasin is in a relationship with a Japanese glamour model Hiromi Oshima; the couple have one daughter.

 Fashion

-He helped Karen Walker launch her first eyewear collection for men called Monumental.
+Mockasin helped Karen Walker launch her first eyewear collection for men called Monumental.
 The collection featured "bold" and "geometric" glasses with "statement-making frames."
 Karen Walker wanted to work with Mockasin, because of his "style."
 Specifically, she cited his "music, his ideas, his concepts," and "his own look" as clear evidence that he does not "run with the pack and run with the trends."
 Walker asserts that he is a "modern icon," and that he is "actually better than an icon."

 Vogue Magazine referred to him as "groovy" and "lively."